On The Smoothness of Cross-Validation-Based Estimators Of Classifier Performance: Mathematical Formalization of Estimators

 \subsubsection{AUC}

-Since AUC is a two-sample statistic, stratification is assumed for resampling.
-Therefore, the two datasets are resampled independently; one observation is left out from each class to produce the two sets: $\mathbf{X1}_{(i)}=\left\{ x_{i'}:i' \neq i\right\},\ \mathbf{X2}_{(j)}=\left\{ y_{j'}:j' \neq j\right\}$.
-This is as opposed to treating both classes as one pool of size $n = n_1 + n_2$ and sampling from this common pool.
-Therefore, it was prudent to call the AUC CVN estimator a leave-pair-out, as we coined in~\cite{Yousef2004ComparisonOf, Yousef2005EstimatingThe}.
-The classifier is trained on the set $\mathbf{X1}_{(i)} \cup \mathbf{X2}_{(j)}$ (further, the $\cup$ operator will be dropped for short) then tested on the two left out observations $x_i$ and $y_j$ to produce corresponding two scores, from which the Mannwhitney statistic~\eqref{eq:MWStat} is calculated.
+As introduced above, stratification is used for AUC estimation, and the two datasets are resampled independently, one observation is left out from each class to produce the two sets: $\mathbf{X1}_{(i)}=\left\{ x_{i'}:i' \neq i\right\},\ \mathbf{X2}_{(j)}=\left\{ y_{j'}:j' \neq j\right\}$.
+Therefore, it is called a leave-pair-out estimator~\citep{Yousef2004ComparisonOf, Yousef2005EstimatingThe}.
+The classifier is trained on the set $\mathbf{X1}_{(i)} \cup \mathbf{X2}_{(j)}$ (in the sequel, the $\cup$ operator will be dropped for short), then tested on the two left out observations $x_i$ and $y_j$ to produce corresponding two scores, from which the Mannwhitney statistic~\eqref{eq:MWStat} is calculated.
 The procedure is repeated $\forall i,j$ and the average over all possible pairs is calculated.
-Therefore, the CVN for AUC is formally defined as
+Hence, the CVN for AUC is formally defined as